 Mission Swasth Kavach spreads awareness against silent killer – Hypertension

-On the occasion of World Hypertension Day, a BP Monitoring Camp was organized under the banner of Mission Swasth Kavach at Senior Citizens Welfare Association Ludhiana.
+On the occasion of World Hypertension Day, a BP monitoring and awareness Camp was organized at Senior Citizens Welfare Association under the banner of Mission Swasth Kavach — district administration’s public health awareness initiative aimed at promoting preventive healthcare, emergency response preparedness, and community participation.

-Ludhiana, May 16, 2026: On the occasion of World Hypertension Day, a BP Monitoring Camp was organized under the banner of Mission Swasth Kavach at Senior Citizens Welfare Association Ludhiana.
+Ludhiana, May 16, 2026: On the occasion of World Hypertension Day, a BP monitoring and awareness Camp was organized at Senior Citizens Welfare Association under the banner of Mission Swasth Kavach — district administration’s public health awareness initiative aimed at promoting preventive healthcare, emergency response preparedness, and community participation.

-The doctors from Dayanand Medical College and Hospital sensitized the audience about hypertension, often referred to as the “Silent Killer,” due to its ability to quietly damage health without noticeable symptoms.
-The doctors explained the causes, risks, preventive measures, and management of high blood pressure in a simple and impactful manner.
+Doctors from DMCH sensitized the audience about hypertension, often referred to as the “Silent Killer” because it can silently damage health without noticeable symptoms.
+They explained the causes, risks, preventive measures, and management of high blood pressure in a simple and impactful manner.

-A special highlight of the camp was the live demonstration of CPR (Cardio-Pulmonary Resuscitation) by students, showcasing how immediate emergency response can help save lives during cardiac emergencies.
+A special highlight of the camp was the live demonstration of CPR (Cardio-Pulmonary Resuscitation) by the students, showcasing how immediate emergency response can help save lives during cardiac emergencies.
 The young volunteers confidently explained the step-by-step CPR process and encouraged citizens to learn basic life-saving skills.